cb125/scope-islands/README.md

 The paper "The Logic of Quantifier Raising" is a manuscript currently under review.
 It provides background about Quantifier Raising, which is the main tool used in the scope island slides and code.

 The python code explores using syntactic modes of composition to manage scope islands.
 Try "python3 islands.py"

+A draft based on the slides is currently under development--October 2019, I hope--